Metabelian SL(n,C) representations of knot groups II: fixed points: Main results

 However, $\om^k \neq 1$ unless $n | k$, and this implies $0=c_{n-1}=c_{n-2} = \cdots = c_1$ and $c(t) = (-1)^n t^n +1.$ In particular the matrix $\al(\mu)$ and the matrix appearing in Equation (\ref{eq2}) have the same set of $n$ distinct eigenvalues.
 This implies that the two matrices are conjugate. \end{proof}

-In order to prove Theorem \ref{thm1}, we shall establish the following slightly more general result. \begin{thm} The fixed point set of the $\ZZ/n$ action on $X_n(N_K)$ consists of characters $\xi_\al$ of the metabelian representations $\al = \al_{(n,\chi)}$ described in Theorem \ref{thm5}.
+In order to prove Theorem \ref{thm1}, we establish the following more general result. \begin{thm} The fixed point set of the $\ZZ/n$ action on $X_n(N_K)$ consists of characters $\xi_\al$ of the metabelian representations $\al = \al_{(n,\chi)}$ described in Section \ref{sec2-3}.
 In other words,

 \end{thm}